ondrejsevcik/ondrejsevcik.com/app/blog/_content/how-to-detect-ad-block.md

-import BlogPostLayout from "../../../components/blog-post-layout" import Callout from "../../../components/blog/callout"

-export const meta = {
+---
-  title: "How to Detect AdBlock in Plain JavaScript With a Few Lines of Code",
+title: "How to Detect AdBlock in Plain JavaScript With a Few Lines of Code"
-  description:
-    "Using analytics tools to measure the impact of your application is part of every website these days.
+description: "Using analytics tools to measure the impact of your application is part of every website these days.
 But measuring how many of your users block your analytics is probably even more important.
-And luckily, it’s not that difficult to figure it out.",
+And luckily, it’s not that difficult to figure it out."
-  date: "2022-09-05",
+date: "2022-09-05"
-  tags: ["tech"],
+tags: ["tech"]
-}
+---

 Using analytics tools to measure the impact is part of every website these days.